flo-compiler/flo/README.md

 - Int of any bit size to Int of any bit size.
 - Int of any bit size to Float.
 - Any float type to any float type.
-- Any type to string.
+- Any type to String.
     - Int and Float will result in the stringified Int/Float.
     - Object will return a default string representation of the object.
 - Enums to ints.